fuston05/users_api/README.md

 # Node API Practice

-- server is deployed on heroku api base url is: https://scotts-users-api.herokuapp.com
+- This server is deployed on heroku api base url is: https://scotts-users-api.herokuapp.com

 - This is just extra practice for RESTful API's using nodeJs, ExpressJs, KnexJs, PostgreSQL Database